If your site isn’t earning many clicks, it’s time to evaluate your SEO strategy.

-The better a web page's rank, the higher its visibility.
-High-ranking web pages often draw the most attention and are considered reliable brands because Google places them at the top of the search results.
-People trust the browser to show them the most relevant content first.
+The better a web page ranks, the higher its visibility.
+High-ranking web pages often draw the most attention and are considered reliable brands because Google and other search engines place them at the top of search results pages.
+And because people trust the browser to show them the most relevant content first, this is highly beneficial.

 How does SEO work?

 Google, Bing, and other search engines use algorithms to crawl web pages on the internet.
-The algorithm has bots that move from site to site, gathering data and indexing them.
+The algorithms use bots to move from site to site, gathering data and indexing them.

 Imagine an indexing database as a huge library where you can search for a specific book or topic.
 The librarian is the algorithm and, having read every book in the library, can pinpoint the exact books to help you find the necessary information.